Unhinged – Controlling your words

 I wish I could say that this approach has healed every wronged relationship.
 Some are healed, while I still wait for others to respond.
 In those situations, I continue to stand in faith for healing, extend words of love, and keep myself from being unhinged in the waiting.
 This approach shapes my character, keeps me right before the Lord, and allows me to live in peace.

-Karen Blandino is a pastor’s wife, Texan, mother and counselor.
-She holds a Master’s Degree in Counseling from TCU and a Bachelor of Arts in History from UTA.
-She has served 12 years in education.
+Karen Blandino is a pastor's wife, Texan, mother and counselor.
+She holds a Master's Degree in Counseling from TCU and a Bachelor of Arts in History from UTA.
+She has served 14 years in education and is currently working on her LPC.
 She and her husband planted 7 City Church in Ft.
 Worth, Texas where they serve as lead pastors.

 Welcome to my blog!